zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 On top of the configuration through the instance parameters, you can also provide an additional runtime configuration to the stack components for your pipeline run.
-In order to achieve this, you need to provide this configuration parameters as key-value pairs when you run the pipeline:
+In order to achieve this, you need to provide these configuration parameters as key-value pairs when you run the pipeline:

 ```python